m50d/m50d.github.com/_posts/2015-09-28-when-rust-makes-sense.md

 It would be facile to propose new language - there are thousands out there, and no doubt one of them already ticks all my boxes.
 I have hope for all these languages, and I see some encouraging trends:

  * Tooling and performance analysis in Haskell are starting to get some attention.
-I'm not sure anyone has a solution to space leaks yet, but we're starting to admit there's a problem.
+I'm not sure anyone has a solution to space leaks yet, but at least we're starting to admit that there's a problem.
  * From the other side, we're seeing Haskell-like languages with strict evaluation.
 Idris (my pet hope) is in many ways an even stricter, purer Haskell.
 But it could actually prove a more accessible environment for `unsafePerformIO`-style, imperative programming because of strict evaluation.
  * Scala.js implies that Java interoperability is less vital to Scala than it was (partly because of the maturity of the scala-native libary ecosystem).
 Dotty represents at least some interest in a Scala that sacrifices some compatability in the interest of simplicity/clarity/consistency.
  * The opening up of .net is extremely exciting - I can start to imagine using F# in a unix-based project, initially for standalone tools like [Flow](https://code.facebook.com/posts/1505962329687926/flow-a-new-static-type-checker-for-javascript/).